 The ideal omnidirectional polar pattern (shown by the darker outer ring of the above diagram) is equally sensitive to sound from every direction.
 In other words, it has an acceptance angle of 360° about its primary axis, which is shown about the 0° point in the above diagram.

 Omnidirectional mics work on what is known as the pressure principle.
-The pressure principle is an acoustic principle that basically describes a microphone capsule that only has one side of its diaphragm exposed to sound pressure.
+The pressure principle is an acoustic principle that describes a microphone capsule with only one side of its diaphragm exposed to sound pressure.

 Pressure is a scalar quantity rather than a vector quantity (it has no direction).
 Since external sound pressure can only act on one side of the omnidirectional diaphragm, it, in theory, has no directivity.